-- 1) Define a canonical path for every pair (x, y) of (not necessarily adjacent) nodes such that x is red and y is blue. - 2) Give an upper bound on the number of canonical paths passing through any edge of the hypercube. - 3) Combine these to conclude a lower bound on the total number of red-blue edges, and thus the number of such edges in a particular direction i.
+- 1) Define a canonical path for every pair (x, y) of (not necessarily adjacent) nodes such that x is red and y is blue (note that such a path must cross at least one red-blue edge). - 2) Give an upper bound on the number of canonical paths passing through any edge of the hypercube (in paticular, any red-blue edge). - 3) Combine these two to conclude a lower bound on the total number of red-blue edges, and thus the number of such edges in a particular direction i.